 The evaluation of the positive contribution of companies' business is revised annually.
-It can be supplemented gradually on the occasion of specific approaches and meetings with companies resulting in a strategic review.
+It can be supplemented gradually on the occasion of specific approaches and meetings with companies.

 The universe is dynamic, evolving mainly with companies' technological innovations, initial public offerings, and changes in their sustainable development models.